Bus transport in Berlin: In popular culture

 On 18 February 2011 MR Software released OMSI – The Bus Simulator (also known as OMSI – Der Omnibussimulator) for Windows.
 It is a bus simulator set in the late 1980s in West Berlin that features the MAN SD200 and MAN SD202 double-decker buses with a complex set of functions and made in various years.
 The player operates these buses along line 92 (now M37) that served the Staaken, Wilhelmstadt, Altstadt, and Falkenhagener Feld localities in the borough of Spandau.
 On 11 December 2013, MR Software released OMSI 2 – The Bus Simulator for Windows, the sequel to OMSI – The Bus Simulator.
 It features the MAN NL202 and the MAN NG272 in addition to the buses featured in OMSI (MAN SD200/SD202).
-The player can enjoy the bus lines 5 (now 130), 92 (now M37) and other add-ons which is community developed.
+The player can enjoy the bus lines 5 (now 130), 92 (now M37) and other add-ons (Berlin X10/Berlin BRT/Linie 147/Linie 300) which is community developed.
 It is sold on Aerosoft, Steam and Halycon.
+Also, other developers have developed freeware maps of berlin too, such as Spandau M&Z, Linie 100, Projeckt Pankow and more.

+The Swiss author Robert Walser wrote a piece titled "Full" (published in 1916) that discusses an ongoing comical battle between the driver of a full Berlin Omnibus and crowds trying to get on despite the supposed fullness.
+It is included in the 2012 English-language collection Berlin Stories.